LogSee/LogSee/README.md

-# Please hold while Popzi goe's to town on this
+# Please hold while Popzi goes to town on this